 Where is iPhone backup stored on Windows 10 PC

-As mentioned previously, iPhone backup location on Windows differs somewhat from Mac computers.
-This is because different versions of Windows save the iPhone and iPad data on different locations, irrespective of which iTunes version you are using.
+As mentioned previously, the iPhone backup location on Windows differs somewhat from Mac computers.
+It is because different versions of Windows save the iPhone and iPad data on various sites, irrespective of which iTunes version you are using.

 Earlier or older versions of Windows like Windows 7 and Windows Vista store the backup of iPhone documents here-

-We made this a topic of discussion because, on numerous occasions, we might have taken backup of our iPhone and other iDevices on our Mac or Windows PC.
-But never thought it essential or important to find iPhone backup location on Mac & Windows.
+We made this a topic of discussion because, on numerous occasions, we might have taken the backup of our iPhone and other iDevices on our Mac or Windows PC.
+We never thought it would be essential or important to find where are iPhone backups stored on Mac & Windows.